wendy7756/wendy7756/README.md

 ## 🛠️ What I Do Now

 - 👩‍💻 Design & develop iOS apps with SwiftUI
-- 🌐 Build and deploy websites using Markdown, HTML/CSS, JS, and Python
+- 🌐 Build and deploy websites using Astro, Markdown, HTML/CSS, JS, and Python
 - 📈 Scale products through full-funnel growth strategy, content ops, and user psychology

 ## ✨ Philosophy